Published In

 6. Focus on Your Strengths:

 Try to shift your perspective and focus on your strengths instead of your weaknesses.
 Celebrate your achievements, qualities, quirks, and skills that make you feel good about yourself.
-That’s what will make you overcome your insecurities.
+Those navigating addiction-related challenges might benefit from an intensive outpatient substance abuse program to build self-confidence.

 7. Be Mindful of Your Social Media Use: